Academany/fabzero/basic/doc.md

 And it search for all the `.md` files in your folder and will convert them to HTML, overwriting if they already existed.

-> Exercise: Write a script to automate the conversion of your files to HTML.
+> **Learning by doing:** Write a script to automate the conversion of your files to HTML.

 ## Adding multimedia to your documentation